Whoops! There was a problem playing this video (Fixes)

 Conclusion

-Amongst all the possible reasons and methods mentioned above, reach out for the one that matches with the reason for this Whoops!
-There was a problem playing this video error occurring on your Google drive and solve it with the help of the given steps.
+Amongst all the possible reasons and methods mentioned above, reach out for the one that matches the sense for this Whoops!
+There was a problem playing this video error occurring on your Google Drive, and solve it with the help of the given steps.

-See also: {Solved} Fix Unfortunately Google Play Services Has Stopped
+See also: {Solved} Fix Unfortunately, Google Play Services have stopped